Vega Chart Component

 -

-To display a scatter plot to track the number of sales for each sales agent in your department.
+To display a scatter plot to track the number of sales for each agent in your department.

 -